 A patch of short, dry grass sways a little, the only movement except for the shimmering heat dancing across the open sands.
 You stare into the completely flat and empty distance, trying to figure out which way to drive from this point.

-Between us and the horizon is an immense, open, flat area stretching for miles.
-A complete lack of any landmarks, trees or vegetation.
-Islands of dry, yellowed grass are scattered about, flat sand stretches to the skyline.
+Between us and the horizon lies an immense, open, flat area stretching for miles.
+There is a complete lack of any landmarks, trees or vegetation.
+Patches of dry, yellowed grass are scattered about, flat sand stretches to the skyline.

-The last vehicle we saw was a battered Toyota Hilux pickup (what else) with ten or twelve locals crammed on board that shared our dirt road for a while until we peeled off into the salt pans.
-And that was hours ago… The sense of isolation is very prevalent.
-We are totally alone…
+The last vehicle we saw was hours ago.
+A battered Toyota Hilux pickup (what else) with ten or twelve locals crammed on board shared our dirt road for a while until we peeled off into the salt pans.
+The sense of isolation is very prevalent.
+We are totally alone.

 And I love it!
 This is EXACTLY what I was hoping it would be like.

 The day is starting to get away from us and we reluctantly get back aboard the 4×4 to resume our solo journey.
 We need to get to camp before sunset.
 And we have no idea how long that could take…